-Now you can, at least, see the artwork from the canalside as you walk between Old Ford Lock and Hackney Wick although getting up close is still tricky.
-The mosaic is also based on a hoarding covering up another area of the parks development and access to it is still restricted on account of its proximity to a temporary access road.
+Now you can, at least, see the artwork from the canalside as you walk between Old Ford Lock and Hackney Wick.
+Although getting up close is still tricky.
+The mosaic is based on a hoarding covering up another area of the parks development.
+Access to it is still restricted on account of its proximity to a temporary access road.

 McClure’s work is part of the grand ‘living walls’ project to bring public art into the Olympic Park.
 It joins other large scale works also created onto the hoardings by artists Ben Eine, Jo Peel and David Shillinglaw.
 The work from Eine, a large scale series of stylised words describing the park, is something we’ve featured before on Inspiring City

-Unlike his Living Walls contemporaries though Mark is not usually cast in the ‘street art’ category that the likes of Peel, Eine and Shillinglaw often might be.
+Unlike his Living Walls contemporaries Mark is not usually cast in the ‘street art’ category.
 This may be obvious given he makes mosaics out of wood.
-Although, “things are blurring and merging” he told Moniker Projects, when they asked him about the subject.
+Although, “things are blurring and merging” he told Moniker Projects.
 “It’s that whole thing, what is street art?
 Is it public art, is it a mural, is that street art?
 It’s crossing over.”

 The work itself is made up of ten key pieces, all originally designed on a computer and then scaled up so that Mark could begin the process of finding the wood and putting it all together.
-It was a process that would take the best part of a year with a small team of people to help him and the use of a warehouse on Blackhorse Road from where he cut and assembled all the pieces together.
+It was a process that would take the best part of a year.
+Working with a small team of people to help him, He based himself out of a warehouse on Blackhorse Road.
+There he cut and assembled all the pieces together.

-Marks work could be described as abstract but he says “abstract usually suggests it’s inaccessible.”
-Instead although it is full of big, bright shapes “people don’t feel alienated by it, whether they get it or not people just like it… there’s colour, it’s big, bold, friendly and quite playful.”
-The fact that it’s wooden also gives the work an added dimension, it’s meant to be interacted with, to be felt, it lends itself to semi-permanence.
+Marks work could be described as abstract but he says “abstract usually suggests it’s inaccessible”.
+Instead it is full of big, bright shapes.
+“People don’t feel alienated by it, whether they get it or not.
+People just like it… there’s colour, it’s big, bold, friendly and quite playful”.
+The fact that it’s wooden also gives the work an added dimension, it’s meant to be interacted with, to be felt.
+It lends itself to semi-permanence.

 Mark McClure was interviewed on 24 January 2015 at the Olympic Park in Stratford.
 The Living Walls project is part of a large scale project to bring public art into the area during the period of it’s redevelopment.